-Just when we thought we processed the winning companies in Legal Automation, we became transixed with a new start up (www.agreemint.com) out of San Francisco, CA that is changing the conversation entirely - and with very impressive results.
+Just when we thought we had a good lay of the land with software publishers in Legal Automation, we became very impressed with a new start up in San Francisco called Agreemint (www.agreemint.com).
+Agreemint is framing the problem conversation entirely - and with a very convincing story and results.
 And we must admit we are swayed with the approach.

 Agreemint is challenging the market to rethink how business stakeholders send a document for signature.

 It is wildly expected that most businesses are pressed to sell more, each quarter.
 And do so in a very customer friendly way (with proof in the rising spend in Customer Success budgets), but sales teams are lacking in additional resource spend in Legal help or Operational help for these closes.